stackmuncher/stm_server/stm_inbox_flows/README.md

 #### This app is a collection of handlers (flows) running as a background process on a VM.

-The VM instance is self-configuring from the *instance user data*.
+The VM instance is self-configuring from the EC2 *instance user data* with this bootstrap sequence:

 1. Copy the contents of config.json into "user data" of the instance
 2. `stm_inbox_flows_bootstrap.service` will run first and bootstrap the environment